rajmanish31/Waze-project/README.md

 [Click here](https://github.com/rajmanish31/TikTok-Project/blob/main/Code/Inspect_and_analyse.ipynb) to see python code for above step 1.

 ### Step 2: Exploratory data analysis
 In this step, you will examine data provided and prepare it for analysis.
-You will also design a professional data visualization that tells a story, and will help data-driven decisions for business needs.

 This step has 4 parts: